muratk5n/thirdwave/en/tweets/2022/week17.md

 ---

-If making it easier to 'afford' something blows up its price, where else can we such effects?
-College tuition prices are through the roof;
-and voila - look at outstanding student debt (also at stratospheric levels)
+If making it easier to 'afford' something blows up its price, where else can we find such effects?
+College tuition prices are through the roof; and voila - look at outstanding student debt (also at stratospheric levels)

 ---